kmughal/kubernates-sample/Readme.md

   - verify ```  kubectl get all -n kubernetes-dashboard ``` the pod and service is up
   - once you apply the ingress file to check : ```kubectl get ingress  -n kubernetes-dashboard ```
   - you need to change the host file ```  sudo vim /etc/hosts ```

+## Helm

+It is a package manager for kubernates.
+This enables you to package yaml files and distribute to private and public repos.

+### Helm Chart

+- Yaml files which are packaged together is referred as Helm chart.
+- Helm 2 has Client and Server(which is called Tiller).
+So when you type helm install <chartname> => this is send to the Server (Tiller).
+- Helm 3 the Tiller is removed due to security and control issue.

+### Kubernates Volume

+- persistent volume => folder where you store files
+- persistent volume claim
+- storage claim

+admin creates volumes and user claim those volume!
+So in short

+- volume is a directory with some data.
+- volumes are accessible in container in a pod.
+- storage class automates the process of creating volumes which can be later on claimed.
+For storage class you set up the yaml file where you tell about which provisiner to use which are internal to kubernates.

+### Stateful set and Stateful application

+- old databases -> posgres , sql , elastic search
+- stateless applications are deployed using deployments
+- stateful applications are deployed using statefulSet.

+### Kubernates Services

+- ClusterIP Service
+- NodePort Service
+- Headless Service
+- LoadBalancer Service